andreraica/StarWarsSupply/README.md

 ### Basic Tech

+**This project is using SOLID concepts**

 * User Input: Console Application
 * Project Tiers: Class Library
 * Project Test: xUnit

 **Tiers:**
->Domain (Model,Services)
+>Domain
-* Domain is a global tier used by all tiers providing the main entities and services
+* Model & Services: Domain is a global tier used by all tiers providing the main entities and services

->Infrastructure (Data)
+>Infrastructure
-* This tier consumes the WebAPI.
+* Data: This tier consumes the WebAPI.
 It has your own model to manipulate the JSON and response to Services
+* IoC: This tier just Inject all dependencies (DI) - using package SimpleInjector

 >Tests
 * This project implements all the mensurable tests in the scope

 ### Next Steps Todo

- - Add IoC and DI
+ - Add Dependency Injection to HttpClient
- - Add middleware Swagger
+ - Add API resources and middleware Swagger
- - Refactor
+ - Add More Tests remaining Tiers

 License
 ----

-Free by Andre Raiça Silva®
+**by Andre Raiça Silva®**

-**Free Software**